arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

 A single cell model from the BluePyOpt Cell Optimisation Library
 ================================================================

-In this tutorial we'll see how we can export a model with optimized cell parameters from the `BluePyOpt package <https://github.com/BlueBrain/BluePyOpt>`_.
+In this tutorial we'll see how we can export a model with optimised cell parameters from the `BluePyOpt package <https://github.com/BlueBrain/BluePyOpt>`_.
 In the process, we will learn to edit the morphology in order to replace the axon with a surrogate model and use the Arbor GUI to define stimuli and probe locations that are consistent with BluePyOpt protocols for the Neuron simulator.

 ..
 Note::

    **Concepts covered in this example:**

-   1. Export a model with optimized parameters from BluePyOpt to a mixed JSON/ACC format.
+   1. Export a model with optimised parameters from BluePyOpt to a mixed JSON/ACC format.
    2. Load the morphology, label dictionary and decor from the mixed JSON/ACC format in Arbor.
    3. Perform axon replacement with a surrogate model using the segment tree editing functionality.
    4. Determine voltage probe locations that match BluePyOpt protocols defined with the Neuron simulator using the Arbor GUI.